 Like Eva Longoria said, "This is not a moment.
 This is a movement."
 And tonight at the 60th annual Grammy Awards, the music industry continues to represent the Time's Up initiative that started at this year's Golden Globe Awards.
-But instead of an all-black dress code, the Grammys found singers, producers, and songwriters using white roses to symbolize the movement's mission, more specifically to pay homage to the suffragettes, who, led by Susan B. Anthony, fought to get (only) white women the right to vote.
+But instead of an all-black dress code, the Grammys found singers, producers, and songwriters using white roses to symbolise the movement's mission, more specifically to pay homage to the suffragettes, who, led by Susan B. Anthony, fought to get (only) white women the right to vote.
 One star, in addition to her floral boutonnière, opted to use a headpiece to continue the dialogue — one you probably didn't even notice.

 Normally, if we saw Lana Del Rey wearing a diamond-encrusted halo, we'd thinking nothing of it — she's just being Lana.
 But tonight, her red carpet moment ignited some major déjà vu for fans on Twitter because this star-studded crown looked eerily familiar.
 After a little social media sleuthing, one fan @eeeeeeeeeehhh called out exactly what the rest of us missed: That crown is a nod to famous Austrian-born actress Hedy Lamarr, who passed away in 2000.